GeorgeKonispoliatis/ionic-onesignal/README.md

 or

-use <code>$ ionic serve --lab</code> to run the app in a browser on muliple platforms at the same time.
+use <code>$ ionic serve --lab</code> to run the app in a browser on multiple platforms at the same time.
 <h3>Add a platform</h3>

 <pre>$ ionic platform add <span><</span>platform<span>></span></pre>